CogComp/cogcomp-nlp/temporal-normalizer/README.md

-# Illinois-time
+# CogComp-time

-Illinois-time is a temporal extraction and normalization framework, designed to detect the temporal phrase of given text, and normalize them according to [TIMEX3 standard](http://www.timeml.org/tempeval2/tempeval2-trial/guidelines/timex3guidelines-072009.pdf)
+CogComp-time is a temporal extraction and normalization framework, designed to detect the temporal phrase of given text, and normalize them according to [TIMEX3 standard](http://www.timeml.org/tempeval2/tempeval2-trial/guidelines/timex3guidelines-072009.pdf)

 ## Usage